wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 * `INVOCATION.Request` is the ID from the original `INVOCATION` request previously sent by the Dealer to the Callee.
 * `Details` is a dictionary with additional error details.
-* `Error` is an URI that identifies the error of why the request could not be fulfilled.
+* `Error` is a URI that identifies the error of why the request could not be fulfilled.
 * `Arguments` is a list containing arbitrary, application defined, positional error information.
 This will be forwarded by the Dealer to the Caller that initiated the call.
 * `ArgumentsKw` is a dictionary containing arbitrary, application defined, keyword-based error information.
 This will be forwarded by the Dealer to the Caller that initiated the call.